baruchel/vim-notebook/README.md

 The settings are similar to the previous ones.

+#### Configuring Octave

+Ocatve should work with no problem with following settings:

+    let g:notebook_cmd='octave'
+    let g:notebook_stop='exit'
+    let g:notebook_send='printf \"VIMOCTAVENOTEBOOK\n\"'
+    let g:notebook_detect='VIMOCTAVENOTEBOOK'
+    let g:notebook_send0=""

-### Configuring Maxima
+#### Configuring Maxima

-The plugin was written with Maxima in mind.
+The plugin was written with Maxima in mind and it should work quite well with it.
+But since Maxima can be compiled in many different ways, the following settings may have to be adjusted.
 Here are some working settings:

     let g:notebook_cmd='stdbuf -i0 -o0 -e0 /usr/bin/maxima'
        \ . ' --disable-readline --very-quiet'